-Welcome to the Grace College Health Science Program.
-The focus of the health science major at Grace College is to prepare motivated students for health-related graduate education; those students who aspire to provide health care for people through a variety of future careers.
-Ten different concentrations are available that will equip the student to apply to their targeted health science profession.
-At the heart of each concentration is the scientific study of life and life processes, in the context of God being the creator and sustainer of all life and the entire physical universe beyond.
+Welcome to the Grace College Health Science program.
+The focus of the Health Science major at Grace College is to prepare motivated students for health-related graduate education; those students who aspire to provide health care for people through a variety of future careers.
+Eleven different concentrations are available that will equip the student to apply to their targeted health science profession.
+At the heart of each concentration is the scientific study of life and life processes, in the context of God being the Creator and Sustainer of all life and the entire physical universe beyond.
 Students will study the molecular composition, micro and macro anatomy, and metabolic processes of a wide variety of organisms, from bacteria to people.
-These studies emphasize laboratory hands-on activities to explore technical details of these processes firsthand.
+These studies emphasize laboratory “hands-on” activities to explore technical details of these processes firsthand.

 The individuals who will challenge you to learn: